gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

   - `grep host_key /etc/ansible/ansible.cfg`
   - `grep timeout /etc/ansible/ansible.cfg`
   - `grep retry_files_enabled /etc/ansible/ansible.cfg`
-- After editing the config file will look like below.
+- After editing, the config file will look like below.
 The following output is for observation only; **do not copy/paste**.
 ```
 [defaults]